ikoojos/Practitioner-Insights-on-Algorithm-Debt/Questionniare.md

 By continuing, I confirm that:

 - I have read and understood the Participant Information Sheet.
+- I have at least one year of hands-on experience with frameworks such as TensorFlow, Keras, DL4J, PyTorch, MXNet, or Microsoft Cognitive Toolkit e.t.c.
 - Any questions or concerns I had about the project have been addressed.
 - I agree to participate in the study and understand that I may withdraw at any time before submitting my data.
 - I consent to the information I provide being included in a thesis, presentations, publications, and stored in an open repository, with anonymity preserved.